I'm a big fan of mobile messenger app LINE.

-You can easily spend a small fortune of you were so inclined.
-But there are items across the price range, ranging from character chocolate bars through to huge, plush figures of each of the major characters.
+You could easily spend a small fortune of you were so inclined.
+But there were items across the price range, ranging from character chocolate bars through to huge, plush figures of each of the major characters.

-Whether you are into LINE Friends or not, I’d still recommend it as a place to visit.
-The characters are ridiculously cute and the quality of the goods was extremely high.
+Whether you are into LINE Friends or not, I'd still recommend the Tokyo store as a place to visit.
+The characters are ridiculously cute and the quality of the goods extremely high.

 There was no cheap cashing in going on here.
 If you came away with your own Brown, Cony or Sally milk bottle(!), cushion, or large plush figure, you'd certainly get a quality souvenir for your money.

 I only wish I'd grabbed a mug before leaving. :-(

 I don't often get very animated with it comes to shopping (it's far from my favourite pasttime when travelling).
 But if you're a sucker for cute characters, beautifully conceived and designed souvenirs, made to a top-notch standard then you should visit a LINE Friends store when you are in Japan because they are definitely, absolutely awesome!

 LINE Friends Store Toyko